A2 Hosting vs. SiteGround – A Breakdown of Price, Speed & Reliability

-First things first, we’re going to cover some things you need to know about shared web hosting before you start shopping for a host.
-Next up, we’ll go into each of these brands more in-depth to see how they match up with our expectations and requirements.
-After reading all of that, you’ll have a really good idea how both of these hosting companies compare.
+First things first, we're going to cover some things you need to know about shared web hosting before you start shopping for a host.
+Next up, we'll go into each of these brands more in-depth to see how they match up with our expectations and requirements.
+After reading all of that, you'll have an excellent idea of how both of these hosting companies compare.

 Basic Info about SiteGround and A2 Hosting

 SiteGround is a privately held company with over 400 employees who have been offering hosting services for over a decade.
-They have some out against PIPA and SOPA, various bills that would impact a free and open internet.
-A2 Hosting is owned by their founder, and operates independently.
-There’s a lot to like about both of these brands, and they’re two of the most popular and most highly recommended shared hosting companies out there, but there are also a few things that differentiate them from one another.
+They have come out against PIPA and SOPA, various bills that would impact a free and open internet.
+A2 Hosting is owned by its founder and operates independently.
+There's a lot to like about both of these brands, and they're two of the most popular and most highly recommended shared hosting companies out there, but there are also a few things that differentiate them from one another.

-None the less, these are two very capable shared hosts, here’s a quick rundown of some of their specs, followed by a more in-depth explanation…
+None the less, these are two competent shared hosts, here's a quick rundown of some of their specs, followed by a more in-depth explanation.

-You’ll notice the big difference between Lite and Swift is that Swift allows for more sites, and supposedly also offers twice the resources.
-The big different between Turbo and the other plans is the Turbo feature, which claims that it can make your site up to 20X faster.
-We definitely believe the rare site is able to achieve speeds 20x faster in very specific circumstances, however we also must acknowledge that “up to” means plenty of sites won’t experience as drastic of a speed increase, if any at all.
+You'll notice the big difference between Lite and Swift is that Swift allows for more sites, and supposedly also offers twice the resources.
+The big difference between Turbo and the other plans is the Turbo feature, which claims that it can make your site up to 20X faster.
+We definitely believe the rare site is able to achieve speeds 20x faster in particular circumstances.
+However, we also must acknowledge that “up to” means plenty of websites won't experience as drastic of a speed increase if any at all.

 Still, is Turbo worthwhile?
 What is it?
 Basically, with shared hosting, your site is placed on the same server as a bunch of different sites, like a big pool.
 With VPS hosting, you can still be sharing the same hardware, but your little slice of the pie has been separated from the other sites – but once again, with shared, it's more like a free for all with everyone sharing the same pool of resources.

-Turbo claims to put you on servers with less neighboring sites, so it’s less crowded, and in theory you should get better performance and more resources at your disposal.
+Turbo claims to put you on servers with less neighbouring sites, so it's less crowded, and in theory, you should get better performance and more resources at your disposal.

-Next up, there’s a look at what SiteGround brings to the table with their shared hosting plans.
-It’s nice that they break thinks down a lot more specifically than A2 Hosting does.
+Next up, there's a look at what SiteGround brings to the table with their shared hosting plans.
+It's nice that they break things down a lot more precisely than A2 Hosting does.
 Rather than saying “Unlimited”, they give you specifics.
-The problem with “unlimited” plans is that nothing is truly unlimited, they just call it that since the average user is unlikely to ever hit the thresholds.
+The problem with “unlimited” plans is that nothing is truly unlimited, they just call it that since the average user is unlikely ever to hit the thresholds.
 Still, it can be kind of misleading, so seeing a more details breakdown is always welcome.

-The prices are pretty similar, and generally speaking both are offering a similar experience, but we have to give the nod in this category to SiteGround for better transparency in what they’re offering.
+The prices are pretty similar, and generally speaking, both are offering a similar experience, but we have to give the nod in this category to SiteGround for better transparency in what they're providing.

 The website WPDingo conducted an in-depth speed comparison over many months, and SiteGround came out on top by a notable margin.
 They used both GTmetrix & Pingdom to compare speed results.
 When it comes to downtime, SiteGround won by a drastic amount.
 This was an interesting test because it was spread out, it wasn't just taking a snapshot for one moment in time, but rather comparing both hosts across the span of months.

-A2 has also shared the results of their own speed test that they ran in order to compare themselves to SiteGround, and the results were a lot less skewed in favor of SiteGround this time around.
-A2 won by a much smaller margin in their own tests, than the margin with which SiteGround beat them in WPDingo’s tests.
+A2 has also shared the results of their own speed test that they ran in order to compare themselves to SiteGround, and the results were a lot less skewed in favour of SiteGround this time around.
+A2 won by a much smaller margin in their own tests than the margin with which SiteGround beat them in WPDingo's tests.

 Most shared hosts are not THAT much different from one another.
-Some will have better hardware, more generous plans, different features, nicer interfaces, and things like that… but at the end of the day, the big differentiating factor is their support staff and technicians.
+Some will have better hardware, more generous plans, various features, more beautiful interfaces, and things like that, but at the end of the day, the significant differentiating factor is their support staff and technicians.
 Having a team of support staff on your side who can help with any issues that come up is a huge plus.

 A2 Hosting Support:

-A2 Hosting also deserves credit for their support, as they too have a support ticket system, along with live chat and the option to call them on the phone.
-They don’t mention their ticket times, this is another example of an area where SiteGround is being totally transparent whereas A2 is playing their cards a little closer to their chest.
+A2 Hosting also deserves credit for their support, as they too have a support ticket system, along with LiveChat and the option to call them on the phone.
+They don't mention their ticket times, and this is another example of an area where SiteGround is totally transparent, whereas A2 is playing their cards a little closer to their chest.

-In this case, it’s hard to pick a winner.
-We could give the nod to SiteGround again for being a little more open about their average support ticket times, but A2 also has solid support and even has a Skype account you can contact them on, and local phone numbers setup for their clients from all around the world.
-In this case, it’s a wash, they’re both doing well.
+In this case, it's hard to pick a winner.
+We could give the nod to SiteGround again for being a little more open about their average support ticket times, but A2 also has a reliable support and even has a Skype account you can contact them on, and local phone numbers set up for their clients from all around the world.
+In this case, it's a wash; they're both doing well.

 Verdict: Best Choice Between A2 Hosting vs SiteGround